 Ask family members to help prepare some of the food which no one else plans to bring.
 For a family who lives further away, you may want to suggest they bring beverages.

 You may also ask them to come over to help you set up or put final decorations in place.
+Bake this Pumpkin Spice Monkey Bread to serve as a treat while everyone prepares the space.

 Another thing you can do to lessen the stress of a Thanksgiving dinner party is to determine how many and who will attend so you can plan seating for everyone.